 Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-How to Change or Cancel Your Southwest Flight
+How to change or cancel your Southwest flight

 Step 1.
-Sign-In to Your Southwest Account
+Sign in to your Southwest account

-To start, go to Southwest.com and click “Log In“ at the top right.
+It’s easy to change or cancel a flight on Southwest.
+To start, go to Southwest.com and click “Log in” at the top right.

 Enter your account number or username and your case-sensitive password.